Product

 Our original tech stack, Trinsic Core v1, is what our customers use today and as mentioned above, supports some of the largest verifiable credentials implementations in the world.
 Core v1 uses JSON credentials, CL signatures native to the Hyperledger Indy SDK, Hyperledger Aries exchange protocols, and DIDComm v1.¹

 But, as the size and complexity of our customers’ use cases grew, there were scaling and performance requirements that the original open source codebases for verifiable credential exchange listed above were not able to meet.
-And that is why we have built Trinsic Ecosystems—the largest upgrade to our digital trust infrastructure to date.
+And that is why we have built Trinsic Core v2—the largest upgrade to our digital trust infrastructure to date.

-What's new with Trinsic Ecosystems
+What’s new with Trinsic Core v2

 We follow the Verifiable Credential Data Model, so there’s no vendor lock-in when using the Trinsic.
 We use an encoding format called JSON Linked Data so that the data within a credential can be described using self-contained URIs.